developerpiru/seq-alignment-tutorial/README.md

 You must also transfer any other files that you wish to download to your local computer.

-You can then access your storage bucket from your local computer at from the [Storage browser page](https://console.cloud.google.com/storage/browser) and download your files.
+You can then access your storage bucket (your cloud storage) by visiting the [Storage browser page](https://console.cloud.google.com/storage/browser) from your personal/local computer and download your files.

+---

+## Analyzing your raw read counts with BEAVR

+Once you've downloaded your raw read files, you're ready to analyze the raw read counts and compute differentially expressed genes (DGE) using [BEAVR](https://github.com/developerpiru/BEAVR).
+BEAVR (Browser-based Exploration and Visualization of RNA-seq data) will automatically run DESeq2 analysis and provides an interactive environment for you to generate figures.

+The full documentation and tutorial for BEAVR is on the [GitHub page](https://github.com/developerpiru/BEAVR).